elastic/package-registry/ASSETS.md

   # Defines on which platform is input is available
   platform: ["linux", "freebsd"]
   elasticsearch.processors:
-    # If a user does not have the user_agent processor, he should still be able to install the integration but not
+    # If a user does not have the user_agent processor, he should still be able to install the package but not
     # enable the access input
     - name: user_agent
       plugin: ingest-user-agent